figge94/CleanSpace/README.md

    3. Press `a` in the terminal to open the app in the emulator.

-:point*right:
-\_Note: This app is built for Android.
-Testing on iOS requires a Mac and Xcode and is not supported in this version.*
+_Note: This app is built for Android.
+Testing on iOS requires a Mac and Xcode and is not supported in this version._